NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Smash From The Air.md

 **Prerequisites** Cut From the Air
 * * *
 Your expertise enables you to knock away spells.
-You can use [[Feats/Cut from the Air|Cut from the Air]] against ranged spell attacks.
+You can use [[Cut from the Air|Cut from the Air]] against ranged spell attacks.

 *Source: Pathfinder Player Core*
 *ORC*